irvinren/shared_atomic/readme.rst

     - the package requires libatomic installed on Linux platform

-    - cffi >=1.0 to compile through on Linux/MacOSX platform
+    - cffi ==1.15 to compile through on Linux/MacOSX platform

     - gcc >= 4.8 to include the atomic APIs.

  - Windows

-    -
+    - TBD

 - Installation